 This is a problem driven course.
 Practical, real world problems considered from a geometrical, numerical, and algebraic point of view guide this course.
 In this context students study differential calculus.
-Since this course will advocate and encourage the proper use of technology, the purchase of a TI-nSpire CAS CX graphing calculator is strongly recommended as a way of helping students to think mathematically and to connect their learning to the real world.
+Since this course will advocate and encourage the proper use of technology as a way of helping students to think mathematically and to connect their learning to the real world.